Zachary Abel: Career

 Abel began his acting career in 2007, when he appeared in an episode of the CBS police procedural drama series CSI: Crime Scene Investigation.
 He went on to star as Jonah Madigan in the web television drama series My Alibi (2008), a series produced by Take180.
 In 2009, he appeared in the ABC Family teen drama series The Secret Life of the American Teenager as Max Enriquez, the stepbrother of Adrian Lee.
 He also appeared as Chad in the horror film Forget Me Not (2009) and as Justin Palma in the comedy film Night Club (2011).

 Abel gained further recognition for starring as Carter Anderson in the ABC Family comedy-drama series Make It or Break It, appearing on the series from 2009 to 2011.
 For his performance, he was nominated at the 2010 Teen Choice Awards in the category of "Choice Summer TV Star – Male", but lost to Ian Harding of Pretty Little Liars.
 Abel went on to make guest appearances in numerous other television series, including The Big Bang Theory (2009), 90210 (2010), Awkward (2011), The Secret Circle (2011), Agents of S.H.I.E.L.D.
 (2014), and Criminal Minds (2017).

 Personal life

-He is in a relationship with English actress Elizabeth Henstridge.
-On 22 April 2019, they announced their engagement with an Instagram post.
-On 21 August 2021 the couple got married.
+He has been married to English actress Elizabeth Henstridge since 2021.